nonvisual/nonvisual.github.io/_posts/2020-11-23-budget-data-preparation.md

     "aldi",
 ]
 ```
-Now we need to go row by row and see, which type we should assigin to the observed transaction.
-If we have no idea - we assign "unknown" value.
+Now we need to go row by row and see, which type we should assign to the observed transaction.
+If we have no idea - we assign an "unknown" value.
 I decide to do it with help of pandas apply and a simple function below:
 ```python
 def assign_type(row,types_mapping: Dict[str,List[str]], info_columns:List[str]):